Journalism

 Students at any Maricopa Community College may need to complete courses at more than one of our colleges.

-Associate in Arts, Emphasis in Journalism and New Media Studies
+Associate in Arts, Emphasis in Journalism and New Media Studies |

-Program Description
+SCC Program Description

 The Scottsdale Community College Journalism and News and Media Production program is the only one of its kind within Maricopa Community Colleges, offering a “fast track” program to the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
-Our program is designed for students who want to be professional journalists, who see the need for bachelor’s degree, and who want to build a strong portfolio of their work as journalists.
+Our program is designed for students who want to be professional journalists, who see the need for a bachelor’s degree, and who want to build a strong portfolio of their work as journalists.

-Unlike some of our sister colleges in the Maricopa Community Colleges district, Scottsdale does not offer the Associate of Applied Sciences (AAS) degree or a Certificate of Completion (CCL) in journalism as the Walter Cronkite School of Journalism and Mass Communication does not recognize this degree or certification.
+Unlike some of our sister colleges in the Maricopa Community Colleges District, Scottsdale does not offer the Associate of Applied Sciences (AAS) degree or a Certificate of Completion (CCL) in journalism as the Walter Cronkite School of Journalism and Mass Communication does not recognize this degree or certification.

 Scottsdale Community College offers several Journalism and Mass Communication courses that apply to both the degree and certificate program for Journalism and New Media studies within Maricopa – but degrees and the certificates in this program will ultimately be awarded from either Mesa or Glendale Colleges.